MichelePardini/fio_test_cvo/README.md

 ## This are the pre-req when configuring the testbed.

 When you deploy a CVO from Cloud Manager, the configuration should be
-  - 1 data aggregate composed of 6 EBS disk of 4TB (or bigger) each.
+  - 1 data aggregate.
+In AWS it should be composed of 6 EBS disk of 6TB; in Azure 12 disks of 6TB.
   - If you are testing an instance with FlashCache then the tiering to object store *MUST* be disabled
   - Create 4 volumes, each one with size of 2TB.
 If you are testing an instance with FlashCache then you must create the volumes with       Storage Efficiencies disabled
   - This scenario assumes you use NFS, but also applies to SMB and iSCSI.
 When I say 'mount' I mean connect 1 client to 1 volume,           regardless of the protocol used
-  - You can use the same name for the mount point on all Linux Clients

 For the test
   - Use FIO v3.16 min.
 Man page here https://fio.readthedocs.io/en/latest/fio_doc.html
   - Create 4 clients running RHEL 7.7.Each RHEL will mount 1 volume.
 You can use CenOS as well.
 The client VM type depends on the test       you want to run.
 The clients should be deployed in the same subnet as the CVO.
-  - On each client, create a directory to be used as mount point and then mount the respective volume from the CVO.
+  - On each client, create a directory to be used as mount point and then mount the respective volume from the CVO (note that you should     use the same name for the mount point on all Linux Clients)
   - The Working Set Size (WSS) varies depending on the instance type, the main rules are
       - At least 10x the size of the Memory (RAM) if the instance does not have an NVME FlashCache
       - At least 2x the size of the NVMe FlashCache, if present